 Effective public speaking is a rare and beautiful art form.
 Never fear, if you weren’t blessed with perfect presentation skills at birth (call us when you find this person), we have some savvy tricks for commanding a large audience.
-So, move over, Ted Talkers.
-We have seven public speaking tips that will take your creative self-confidence sky high.
+So, move over, TED Talkers.
+We have seven tips for effective public speaking that will take your creative self-confidence sky high.
 (And psst, we even have a matching deck you can check out to go with it.)

 Tip #1: Find your voice

 You know that voice you do on the phone with your boss?
 That’s the public you.
 The way you casually chat with your friend?
 That’s the private you.
 Successful public speaking begins with a voice that rests comfortably in the middle of the private and public voice without stage fright or cockiness.
 It might seem obvious that a good speech begins with a great speaker, but between research, presentations, and that whole being very afraid of public speaking in front of an audience thing, it’s easy to forget.

 Having self-confidence, good timing, and a healthy amount of nervous energy that keeps you on point in front of a group is a great start.
 However, public speaking success begins with making an emotional connection with the audience, so start by talking directly to them (not your notes).
 And if you slip up on a word?
 Don’t apologize or get too caught up in it.
 Really, nobody will even notice, so just move on quickly.

 When there’s a fear of public speaking, one tends to think the overall goal of a presentation is to not throw up on stage, but actually, the goal of a great presentation is to communicate a message successfully.
 You can do this in many different ways, but it all starts with research, a focused understanding of your topic, and solid storytelling.
 The bonus of being so well-prepared?
 More self-confidence, which leads to better eye contact, stronger delivery and therefore, a totally killer speech or presentation.